-Mario Artist Paint Studio enables you to draw paint 2D pictures using a variety of virtual tools, and even animate your creations.
-You can also explore various 3D environments, instantly switching between different camera angles and changing textures on the fly, among other things.
+Mario Artist Paint Studio enables you to draw or paint 2D pictures using a variety of virtual tools.
+You can also animate your creations.

-There isn’t currently a translation for the third game, Mario Artist Polygon Studio, although the 64DD.org translations page suggests this will come soon.
+There isn’t currently a translation for the third game, Mario Artist Polygon Studio.
+However, the 64DD.org translations page suggests this will come soon.